International holidays are finally back on the cards after two years of travel restrictions and the school summer holidays are nearly upon us.

-With the COVID-19 vaccination programme well underway, international holidays are finally an option this year.
-There are some bargain deals around at the moment for late summer 2021, so if you haven't got a family holiday booked yet, now is the time to start looking!
+Whether you're hoping to jet off to France or you're looking for a cheap and cheerful family holiday in Spain, there are some bargain deals around at the moment.
+So if you haven't got a family holiday booked yet, now is the time to start looking!

 Best places online to book holidays

 6. The Plum Guide